 3.2 Quality Control and Self Evaluation

-Head/Managers and all the relevant staff will need to monitor on a regular basis that the requirements of this policy are met and that all the necessary documentation essential to implementing the curriculum effectively are in place in the school.
+Head/Managers and all the relevant staff will need to monitor on a regular basis that the requirements of this policy are met and that all the necessary documentation, essential to implementing the curriculum effectively, are in place in the school.

 To assist in this monitoring process the SDP/SIEF Evaluation Form for Independent Schools provides a checking mechanism for Heads/Managers.